zeehio/podman-blog-entry-tmp/blog-entry.md

 but it always caused some **concern** to all of us, and it was a responsibility they had to bear even if they did not want to.

-Their usage of docker also came with permission issues.
+Their usage of Docker also came with permission issues.
 While mounting directories in their containers, they had **file ownership issues**.
 A forgotten [`--user`](https://docs.podman.io/en/latest/markdown/podman-run.1.html#user-u-user-group) flag somewhere and they ended up with files owned by root that they did not know how to get back under their control.